-The Group is dedicated to achieving the highest standards of environmental performance, by minimising negative impacts of activities and investing in outputs that deliver positive environmental impacts.
+The Group is dedicated to achieving the highest standards of environmental performance, by minimising the risk of negative impacts of its activities and investing in outputs that deliver positive environmental impacts.
 We do, however, face certain challenges in balancing a reduction in the adverse environmental impacts of our operations with the need to meet customer and regulator demands to grow the network and maintain supply.

 Environmental protection continues to be one of our core values, and we remain committed to achieving the highest possible standards of environmental performance.
-The year ended 31 March 2024 saw a slight increase in our carbon emissions, despite the various carbon reduction activities undertaken by the Group.
-This increase was primarily impacted by the number of named storms in the year and the associated increase in generator use to maintain supply and protect vulnerable customers, especially in the more remote areas of our network.
-Opportunities to reduce our carbon footprint will continue implemented to continue the carbon reduction trajectory of recent years.
+The year ended 31 March 2025 saw a nominal increase in our carbon emissions, which was due to the Group's transition to a validated Science-based target ("SBTi") that expanded the emissions reported on.
+The Business Carbon Footprint uplift SBTi equivalent for prior year would have resulted in a 3% reduction year on year.
+Actions to reduce our carbon footprint will continue to be implemented to continue the carbon reduction trajectory of recent years.

-We minimise emissions and spills, and are investing to remove potentially damaging equipment, and to enhance the environment by undergrounding overhead cables.
+We minimise emissions and oil leaks, and are investing to remove potentially damaging equipment, and to enhance the environment by undergrounding overhead cables.

-More details of the Group's environmental performance can be found on pages 10 to 11 and 20 to 21 of the Strategic Report of ENWL, as referenced above.
+More details of the Group's environmental performance can be found on pages 14 to 16 and 23 to 27 of the Strategic Report of ENWL, as referenced above.